 Here are some more details on when to harvest for the most popular pepper varieties.

 When To Pick Bell Peppers

-Bell peppers are the most commonly grown pepper variety, and often the most difficult to know when to harvest.
+Bell peppers are one of the most commonly grown pepper varieties, and often the most difficult to know when to harvest.
 This is because many people prefer to eat bell peppers when they are green (before changing colors).